Latte and the Magic Waterstone: Plot

 Latte, an orphaned hedgehog, is a social outcast in a small forest community of woodland animals.
 Her only friend, a red squirrel named Tjum, is convinced that Latte is a princess after she lies that her father was the king of a faraway kingdom.
 A recent drought forces the community to conserve water more carefully than usual, storing what little they can find in pumpkins.
-An emergency council meeting is called, during which an elderly crow insists that the drought was caused by the theft of a magic waterstone, and that for the water to return, someone must steal the waterstone back from King Bantur, who took it.
-While the town is unconvinced, Latte takes it upon herself to retrieve the waterstone and return it to the White Mountains.
+An emergency council meeting is called, during which an elderly crow insists that the drought was caused by the theft of a magic waterstone.
+The crow insists that for the water to return, someone must steal the waterstone back from King Bantur, who took it.
+The town is unconvinced, but Latte takes it upon herself to retrieve the waterstone and return it to the White Mountains.

-Latte encounters a beaver building a dam on the dry river banks, who points her in the right direction.
+Latte encounters a beaver building a dam on the dry river banks who points her in the right direction.
 Tjum's younger sister convinces him to find and accompany Latte to keep her safe on the journey.
 Tjum follows Latte in an attempt to change her mind, but Latte is determined.
 The pair are attacked by a lynx but are saved by the beaver, who renders the lynx unconscious with a heavy log.
 Despite the danger, Latte still refuses to return home without completing her mission.
-On the first night, the pair meet Greta, a poison dart frog, who lets them stay in her cave.
+On the first night, the pair meet Greta, a fire-bellied toad, who lets them stay in her cave.
 Greta gives Latte and Tjum food and water, and tells them about the waterstone, whose existence Tjum is still skeptical of.

 In the morning, Greta gives Tjum a bag of waterberries that can quell one's thirst, and tells him to ration them carefully.
 Greta warns the pair about a pack of wolves that are also after the waterstone.
 Not long after, Latte and Tjum are cornered by the wolves, led by Lupo, but the wolves let them go when Latte reveals her mission.
 On the second night, Latte begs Tjum for a waterberry, and Tjum relents after losing a game of cups and balls.
-Latte reveals that she is not truly a princess, but Tjum is unsurprised, and supportive.
-The next morning, Tjum tells Latte that he's going to return to the community, and insists that she should come with him, but Latte still refuses to go back without the waterstone.
-The two argue over who should take the waterberries, and accidentally destroy them in the process.
+Latte reveals that she is not truly a princess, but Tjum is unsurprised and supportive.
+The next morning, Tjum tells Latte that he's going to return to the community and insists that she should come with him, but Latte still refuses to go back without the waterstone.
+The two argue over who should take the waterberries and accidentally destroy them in the process.
 Angered, the two go their separate ways.